Skip to content

 Before setting up the PV for AWS EFS, complete the following steps:

-1. [Create an IAM role](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html) to allow the EFS CSI driver to interact with EFS.
+* [Create an Identity and Access Management (IAM) role](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html) to allow the EFS CSI driver to interact with EFS.

 * [EKS add-ons](https://www.eksworkshop.com/docs/fundamentals/storage/efs/efs-csi-driver) (recommended)